kotolex/checking/README.md

 ```
-If any exception will be raised - test will fail
+If any exception will be raised then test will fail

 ###### Managing test during execution

-Sometime you need to fail or brake test in execution time on some reason (wrong OS, parameters, etc.)
+Sometimes, you need to fail or brake test in execution time on some reason (wrong OS, parameters, etc.)

 ```
 #!python